Welcome to Class One

 Children are regularly reminded of our expectations and should they fail to keep the Golden Rules, warnings are given, followed by five minutes of ‘time out’ and then a discussion about their actions.

-At the beginning of the year, pupils will be introduced to letters and sounds through Jolly Phonics.
-As we focus on particular letter sounds, we will be sending a phonic sound book home for you to practise and reinforce your child’s learning.
+At the beginning of the year, pupils will be introduced to letters and sounds.
+As we focus on particular letter sounds, we will be sending “Barney’s Bones” containing letters and high frequency words to practise, this will reinforce your child’s learning.
 At this early stage in the year, it is important to ensure that your child is correctly holding their pencil or pen, and that letters are formed correctly.
 A sheet with all the letter formations is available to you – please ask for a copy if one is not attached to this information sheet.

 Arrival and Collection